kristianmandrup/middleware/README.md

 The `model_runner`, `model_config` and `simple-mw` should all be moved to the *model-mw* project.
 They are here for now as examples of use...

+It should be possible to configure a set of middleware to be run either async or serially.